 - Financial advisor presentation materials;

-- Financial advisor client recommendations;
+- Financial advisor’s client recommendations; and

-- Financial advisor client transactions.
+- Financial advisor transactions in client accounts.

-- percentage decline in brokerage account equity;
+- Large percentage declines in brokerage account equity;

-- levels of margin related to brokerage accounts;
+- Levels of margin related to brokerage accounts;